Electric battery: Performance, capacity and discharge

 A battery's characteristics may vary over load cycle, over charge cycle, and over lifetime due to many factors including internal chemistry, current drain, and temperature.
 At low temperatures, a battery cannot deliver as much power.
 As such, in cold climates, some car owners install battery warmers, which are small electric heating pads that keep the car battery warm.

-A battery's capacity is the amount of electric charge it can deliver at the rated voltage.
+A battery's capacity is the amount of electric charge it can deliver at a voltage that does not drop below the specified terminal voltage.
 The more electrode material contained in the cell the greater its capacity.
 A small cell has less capacity than a larger cell with the same chemistry, although they develop the same open-circuit voltage.
-Capacity is measured in units such as amp-hour (A·h).
+Capacity is usually stated in ampere-hours (A·h) (mAh for small batteries).
 The rated capacity of a battery is usually expressed as the product of 20 hours multiplied by the current that a new battery can consistently supply for 20 hours at 20 C, while remaining above a specified terminal voltage per cell.
 For example, a battery rated at 100 A·h can deliver 5 A over a 20-hour period at room temperature.
 The fraction of the stored charge that a battery can deliver depends on multiple factors, including battery chemistry, the rate at which the charge is delivered (current), the required terminal voltage, the storage period, ambient temperature and other factors.

 The higher the discharge rate, the lower the capacity.
 The relationship between current, discharge time and capacity for a lead acid battery is approximated (over a typical range of current values) by Peukert's law: